m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-22-spamfilterbypass.md

 ### SPF and DKIM Check

-Send a test email from thunderbird/gophish or locally to your test Gmail Account and click on the drop down as before --> __show original__.
+Send a test email from thunderbird/gophish or locally to your test Gmail Account and click on the drop down as before --> `show original`

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_33.png)